Alakaresh/customiizer/README.md

 ```

 These constants allow the theme to contact Printful for mockups, Midjourney for AI images and the Directus backend for image status.
+If `MIDJOURNEY_API_KEY` is missing, the proxy endpoints return a 400 JSON error.